 Music

-Our Music Flow Chart, KS1 and KS2 progression documents outline key aspects of Music teaching and learning in KS1 and KS2 at Aspin Park Academy.
+Our Music progression document outlines key aspects of Music teaching and learning at Aspin Park Academy, following the Elevate Music Curriculum.

 Pedagogical Approach